-FIGURE 3: OVERVIEW OF FOUR (INTERNATIONAL) SOURCING ARCHETYPES FUNCTIONING IN COLOMBIA
+FIGURE 3: OVERVIEW OF FOUR (INTERNATIONAL) SOURCING ARCHETYPES FUNCTIONING IN COLOMBIA the sustainable trade initiative

 Note: The chart organizes various coffee trading practices into logical archetypes.
 In reality numerous variations can be found of the archetypes and their underlying characteristics.
 Individual companies are likely to find themselves sourcing among multiple archetypes.